actris-cloudnet/mwrpy/docs/source/mwrpy_processing.rst

 Command line usage
 ~~~~~~~~~~~~~~~~~~

+After defining the instrument type and site specific configuration files (including input/output data paths) in
-MWRpy can also be run using the command line tool `mwrpy/cli.py`:
+``mwrpy/site_config/``, MWRpy can also be run using the command line tool `mwrpy/cli.py`:

 .. code-block::